Oh How the Years Go By

 "Oh How the Years Go By" is a song written by Simon Climie and Will Jennings.
-It was originally included on Climie's debut solo album Soul Inspiration in 1992 and released as a single in 1993, but failed to chart.
+It was originally included on Climie's debut solo album Soul Inspiration in 1992 and released as a single in 1993 but failed to chart.

+Cover versions

 John Miles cover

 English musician John Miles recorded a cover version of the song for his 1993 studio album Upfront.

 Amy Grant cover

 Singer-songwriter Amy Grant covered the song and included it on her 1994 album House of Love.
 It was the sixth release from that album.